Working together – Nursing and telemedicine

 In Canada, nursing care and services have been delivered and coordinated remotely through ICT for over 10 years.
 For example, wound care teleassistance established in 2008, is an operational service made by and for the nurses in wound care in Canada.
 Wound care teleassistance is an audio-visual communication system that has the capacity for asynchronous or synchronous electronic voice and image transfer1.
 Remotely a nurse records a patient’s wound with a mobile video, and at the same time, in another facility, an expert nurse observes the wound on their computer screen and can provide any required changes to treatment and management.
 As of 2014, wound care teleassistance is offered to patients across 65 healthcare centres in remote or rural areas of Canada lacking nurse expertise in wound care1.

-However, telenursing is not unique to just Canada, Australia has a long history of providing medical care from a distance to the rural population, through the placement of remote nurses 2.
-Now, France will to introduce this type of care with “télésoins”, legislation that has been recently discussed and will be implemented from January 1st, 2020 by remunerating nurses 10 or 15 euros to organise and assist a teleconsultation from the patient side.
+However, telenursing is not unique to just Canada, Australia has a long history of providing medical care from a distance to the rural population, through the placement of remote nurses 2 and now, this type of care will be introduced in France with “télésoins”.
+Legislation for this has been recently discussed and will be implemented from January 1st, 2020 by remunerating nurses 10 or 15 euros to organise and assist a teleconsultation from the patient side.

 Nurses play a key role in the success of telemedicine by interacting with the physician while caring for a patient in the community.
-Recently, an example of this is, the use of linked image- and sound transmission of suspected stroke diagnosis from an ambulance vehicle operated by professional emergency nurses (PEN) while traveling to a hospital3.
+Recently, an example of this was, the use of linked image- and sound transmission of suspected stroke diagnosis from an ambulance vehicle operated by professional emergency nurses (PEN) while traveling to a hospital3.
 In summary, while on route, images and sounds are sent from the ambulance to a neurologist who provides stroke treatment support to the PENs, aiding in earlier and more efficient diagnosis and treatment3.
-However, in this study PENs expressed ambiguity about the efficiency of the entire concept, with both operational interference and the necessity of the physician’s competencies noted as important factors for further development of this use in emergency medicine.
+In this study, however, PENs expressed ambiguity about the efficiency of the entire concept, with both operational interference and the necessity of the physician’s competencies noted as important factors for further development of this use in emergency medicine.